Firefighters gain ground at Idaho nuclear lab

 No special precautions were known to have been taken so far in surrounding populated areas, including Idaho Falls, a city of roughly 57,000 people about 15 miles east of the lab.

+But the fire forced Idaho transportation managers Friday evening to close a 19-mile stretch of state highway running through lab-owned lands west of the rural community of Mud Lake.

-Dunn said winds of up to 15 miles per hour caused the fire to drive north late Friday afternoon toward a conservation area carved out for sagebrush-dependent animals in decline like sage grouse and pygmy rabbits.
+Lab officials said winds of up to 15 miles per hour were pushing the flames north late Friday into a conservation area set aside for sagebrush-dependent animals in decline like sage grouse and pygmy rabbits.

-"We're doing the best we can to keep the fire line on the north side but an awful lot depends on the wind," he said.

-Dunn said changing weather conditions made him reluctant to say when the fire, which was caused by lightning, would be contained.

-The fire has downed power lines, expected to take days to repair, but all facilities were operating on commercial power, including safety and security stems, he said.
+The fire knocked down some power lines, but all facilities were operating on commercial electricity, including safety and security systems, lab emergency director Steve Dunn said.

+Lab spokeswoman Julie Ulrich said Friday evening that the normal operations at all facilities had resumed, though with less than full staffing.

-It is the second of two blazes that have broken out in the parched sagebrush and grasslands surrounding lab facilities this week amid soaring temperatures, gusting winds and lightning strikes.
+It was the second of two blazes that have broken out in the parched sagebrush and grasslands surrounding lab facilities this week amid soaring temperatures, gusting winds and lightning strikes.

-The blaze, which blackened about 28,000 acres of lab property on Thursday, had grown to 36,000 acres as of Friday afternoon, Dunn said.
+The latest fire, which blackened about 28,000 acres of lab property on Thursday, had grown to 36,000 acres as of Friday afternoon, Dunn said.

 Some 6,000 employees and contractors work at the Idaho National Laboratory, the Energy Department's lead facility for nuclear reactor technology.

-The installation last year grappled with the largest fire in its history, a conflagration that charred 109,000 acres.
-That fire brought down power lines at the Materials and Fuels Complex, causing officials to rely on backup generators.
+The installation last year grappled with the largest fire in its history, a conflagration that charred 109,000 acres but did not cause major damage.

-Two large-scale fires at the facility within one year sparked alarm among activists with an Idaho-based nuclear watchdog group.

-"These fires underscore how the nuclear industry and practices at Department of Energy sites pose threats because of unexpected events like floods, fires, earthquakes or other natural disasters," said Liz Woodruff, executive director of the Snake River Alliance.

 Fires have charred tens of thousands of acres across Idaho and the Northern Rockies in recent days, including parts of Montana, Yellowstone National Park and northwestern Wyoming.